Brent F. Ashworth: Biography

-Ashworth is the first son and child of Dell Shepherd and Bette Jean Brailsford Ashworth.
-Ashworth graduated from Brigham Young High School as student body president in 1966-67.
+Brent is the first son and child of Dell Shepherd and Bette Jean Brailsford Ashworth.
+Brent graduated from Brigham Young High School as student body president in 1966-67.
 He entered BYU in 1967, graduating cum laude with a BA in History and Political Science in 1972.
 He served in the U.S. Army Reserves, and was called to active duty at Ft.
 Ord, California in 1969.

-Ashworth received a Juris Doctor degree from the University of Utah College of Law in 1975.
+Brent received a Juris Doctor degree from the University of Utah College of Law in 1975.
 He served in Price, Utah as Assistant Carbon County Attorney (1975–76), beginning with the Sundowner Motorcycle murder case and briefly practiced law with the Price firm of Frandsen & Keller (1976–77).
 He served as Secretary of the South-Eastern Utah Bar Association in 1977.
 He then worked as Vice President-General Counsel and Corporate Secretary for Nature's Sunshine Products in Spanish Fork and Provo, Utah (1977-2003), was Vice President-General Counsel of Neways International of Springville, Utah (2003–05) and has been a legal consultant for Shaklee Corporation in Pleasanton, California (2005–06).
 Currently, he is General Counsel of Zija International, Inc., in Lehi, Utah (2012 - current) and continues a part-time, private law practice in Provo.
 In 2006, he founded B. Ashworth's, Inc., a Provo-based business dealing in rare documents, books, art, collectibles and other curiosities.
 His firm deals primarily in rare U. S. History, Mormon and Western material, but handles other significant items from around the world.